rlannon/vscode-sin-lang/vscode_package/README.md

 ## Known Issues

 The syntax highlighting isn't particularly good.
-The feature set is also very limited.
+The feature set is also very limited because there is currently no language server that allows for semantic highlighting.
+As a result, it is not always exactly right because it is based off of regex alone.

 ## Release Notes